Kosher Travel in Tel Aviv

 Are there Jewish historical sites or museums in Tel Aviv?

 Yes, Tel Aviv offers several sites of Jewish interest.
 The Independence Hall where the State of Israel was declared is a significant landmark.
-The Diaspora Museum (ANU - Museum of the Jewish People) at Tel Aviv University provides a comprehensive history of Jewish communities worldwide.
+The ANU - Museum of the Jewish People (formerly the Diaspora Museum) at Tel Aviv University provides a comprehensive history of Jewish communities worldwide.
 Additionally, the historic neighborhoods of Neve Tzedek and Florentin offer a glimpse into the city's early Jewish settlement.

 How can I find a synagogue in Tel Aviv?